gandalfsaxe/pandoc-academic/README.md

 1. Download windows-*.zip from [pandoc-crossref releases](https://github.com/lierdakil/pandoc-crossref/releases) (if necessary, newest committed but not released version of pandoc-crossref can be found [here](https://ci.appveyor.com/project/lierdakil/pandoc-crossref/build/artifacts)).
 2. Extract and move pandoc-crossref.exe to a folder in PATH.

+Or compile pandoc-crossref from source, similar procedure to alternative 2 below.

 #### Alternative 1 - MSI installer

 Alternatively both pandoc and pandoc-citeproc can be manually installed with the release MSI installer: